Carbon Reduction Plan template for UK SMEs

 One of the most accessible ways to start implementing your CRP is through energy efficiency measures.
 These can include simple behavioural changes, like encouraging staff to switch off equipment when not in use, as well as technological solutions, such as installing smart meters or energy management systems.
 According to the Carbon Trust, SMEs can reduce energy costs by up to 25% through energy efficiency measures.
 Consider the specific needs of your sector, whether it’s retail, hospitality, or small-scale manufacturing, and prioritise measures that will have the greatest impact.

-Solar PV systems offer significant benefits for UK small businesses, including reduced electricity costs and carbon emissions.
+Installing solar PV offers significant benefits for UK small businesses, including reduced electricity costs and carbon emissions.
 While the upfront investment may seem daunting, the long-term rewards are substantial.
 The Solar Trade Association estimates that a typical SME solar installation can have a payback period of 5-7 years and potentially save 40-50% on electricity bills.
-Even in the UK climate, a well-designed system can generate significant power.
-The government’s Smart Export Guarantee (SEG) scheme also provides financial incentives for businesses that export surplus solar energy to the grid.
+Even in the UK climate, a well-designed system can generate significant returns.
+The key is to maximise your self-consumption (how much of the solar energy you will use).
+For any that you don’t use, the government’s Smart Export Guarantee (SEG) scheme provides a modest financial incentives for businesses to export surplus solar energy to the grid.

 4. Promote Sustainable Business Travel and Commuting